Updated: 14th of June 2026 – Version 6.1.0

 § 9.9 Political Movements

-Banned: Any political party or group opposing the regime.
+anned: Any political party, group, movement, organization, or ideology opposing the regime.

 § 9.9 C 🟡 Minor offense Political Movements